danielsaidi/website_danielsaidi/collections/_posts/2022/2022-04-27-building-multi-platform-documentation-with-docc.md

 While this is great, I could however not find a way to specify platform.
 This means that the commands above only generate documentation for macOS.

-For SwiftUIKit, which supports iOS, macOS, tvOS and watchOS, I'd prefer the documentation to support all platforms, but it that's not possible, I at least want the online documentation to be iOS-specific.
+For SwiftUIKit, which supports all platforms, I'd love for the documentation to support all platforms, but atm I don't know how to bundle multiple documentations into one.

-I have looked everywhere for a way to provide platform, but haven't found a way to do so.
-Until I find a way, or the plugin adds this capability, I therefore had to find another way.

-Since I have automated my work process with Fastlane, I therefore created a bunch of lanes that let me generate multi-platform documentation with a single command.
-Let's take a look at how this was done.
+Since I have automated my workflow with Fastlane, I created a bunch of lanes that let me generate multi-platform documentation with a single command.
+Let's take a look.

 ## Generate multi-platform documentation with scripts and Fastlane

-If you're not familiar with [Fastlane]({{page.fastlane}}), it's basically a scripting tool that can be used to automate your development and release process.
-I use it for all my apps and libraries.
+If you're not familiar with [Fastlane]({{page.fastlane}}), it's a build tool that can automate your development and release processes.
+I use it for all my apps and SDKs.

-I now want to extend the Fastlane setup for my Swift packages with a bunch of lanes that let me generate DocC documentation archives and static web sites, using a single command if possible.
+Let's extend Fastlane for my Swift packages with a bunch of lanes that let me generate DocC documentation archives and static web sites, using a single command if possible.

 To avoid that the setup becomes too Fastlane-specific, I will use the `sh` function to call regular scripts that you could call from the Terminal as well, without involving Fastlane.

-You will notice that the final setup contains more logic than just calling the scripts as above.
+The final script will contain more logic than just calling the scripts as above.
 We have to locate generated archives, clean up stuff etc. so our lanes will be a bit more complex.

 ### Step 1: Generate a platform-specific documentation archive

-First, let's create a `docc_platform` lane that generates a documentation archive for a certain platform:
+First, let's create a `docc_platform` lane that generates documentation for a single platform:

 ```sh
 desc "Build documentation for a single platform"